 The history of neurophysiology in psychology and psychoanalysis also points in this direction.
-Indeed, the burgeoning discipline of neuropsychoanalysis has already advanced no small distance toward this specific avenue.
-One need but review the progression of the clinico-anatomical method as redefined through the work of Freud, Luria, Kaplan-Solms and Solms, to find demonstration of these ideas.
-Freud saw the "intrasystemic" element, and understood that mental functions are not a simple matter of isomorphism or simplistic singular anatomical localization of functioning, but are processes which exist as a function of energetic dynamism exchanged between anatomical structures: "...thoughts and psychical structures in general must never be regarded as localized in organic elements of the nervous system, but rather as one might say, between them..." [emphasis added] (Freud, 1900, p.
+Indeed, the burgeoning discipline of neuropsychoanalysis has already advanced no small distance along this specific avenue of research.
+One need but review the progression of the clinico-anatomical method as redefined through the work of Freud (1900), Luria, Kaplan-Solms and Solms (2002), to find a demonstration of these ideas.
+Freud saw the "intrasystemic" element, and understood that mental functions are not a simple matter of isomorphism or reducible to singular anatomical localization of functioning, but are processes which exist as a function of energetic dynamism exchanged between anatomical structures: "...thoughts and psychical structures in general must never be eISSN 1303-5150 regarded as localized in organic elements of the nervous system, but rather as one might say, between them..." [emphasis added] (Freud, 1900, p.
 611).
-Kaplan-Solms and Solms (2002) also state the view of Luria in this regard, and specify the perturbation-theoretic element as well, in its function as a definer and simplifier of highly complex data: "In doing so, one will not have localized that faculty in any one part of the brain, but will have identified the various components between which, by dynamic interaction, the physiological processes representing that psychological facility are produced. . . .
-We believe that this method of Luria's represents a major step forward, because it enables us to identify the neurological organization of any mental facility, no matter how complex, without contradicting the fundamental assumptions upon which psychoanalysis was built" (Kaplan-Solms & Solms, 2002, p.
+Kaplan-Solms and Solms (2002) also state the view of Luria in this regard, and specify the perturbation-theoretic element as well, in its function as a definer and simplifier of highly complex data: "In doing so, one will not have localized that faculty in any one part of the brain, but will have identified the various components between which, by dynamic interaction, the physiological processes representing that psychological facility are produced....
+We believe that this method of Luria's represents a major step forward, because it enables us to identify the neurological organization of any mental facility, no matter how complex, without contradicting the fundamental assumptions upon which psychoanalysis was built" (Kaplan-Solms and Solms, 2002, p.
 43).
-So we can see that the notion of a dynamic intrasystemic definition and interpretation of mental processes, mediated, simplified and functionally defined via metapsychological means, has significant historical precedent.
+So we can see that the notion of a dynamic intrasystemic definition and interpretation of mental processes, mediated, simplified, and functionally-defined via metapsychological means, has significant historical precedent.

 An approach must be established to the complex matter of anatomical and ontological mental functioning which looks to untangle the apparent complexity by focusing on the informational flow inherent in certain modes of processing and function.
-Brain activity, if observed at close range, that is, as a series of single circuits, leads to a picture so complex, as to all but defy understanding.
-Observe the role of the amygdala in the emotion of anxiety as referenced in: "Amygdala circuitry mediating reversible and bidirectional control of anxiety" (Deisseroth et al., 2011).
+Brain activity. if observed at close range, that is, as a series of single circuits, leads to a picture so complex, as to all but defy understanding.
+Observe the role of the amygdala in the emotion of anxiety as referenced in: "Amygdala circuitry mediating reversible and bidirectional control of anxiety" (Deisseroth et al., 2011, p.
+362).
 Please note how complex this emotion is in regard to its dynamic neural location and source:

-"Neural circuitry arranged in this way provides many opportunities for modulation of expression of anxiety phenotypes; for example, this microcircuit is well-positioned to be influenced by top-down cortical control from regions important for processing fear and anxiety, including the prelimbic, infralimbic, anterior cingulate and insular cortices that provide robust innervation to the BLA and CeL.
-These data are consistent with reports implicating CeA involvement in anxiety 9,11,12, but it is important to note that our findings do not exclude downstream or parallel circuits including the BNST28, the insular and prefrontal cortices 29, and the septal-hippocampal circuit 30; . . . these findings demonstrate that anxiety is continuously regulated by balanced antagonistic pathways within the amygdala, and illustrate the importance of resolving specific projections in the study of neural circuit function relevant to psychiatric disease" (Deisseroth et al., 2011, p.
+Neural circuitry arranged in this way provides many opportunities for modulation of expression of anxiety phenotypes; for example, this microcircuit is well-positioned to be influenced by topdown cortical control from regions important for processing fear and anxiety, prelimbic, including the infralimbic, anterior cingulate and insular cortices that provide robust innervation to the BLA and CeL.
+These data are consistent with reports implicating CeA involvement in anxiety 9,11,12, but it is important to note that our findings do not exclude downstream or www.neuroquantology.com parallel circuits including the BNST28, the insular and prefrontal cortices 29, and the septal-hippocampal circuit 30;... these findings demonstrate that anxiety is continuously regulated by balanced pathways antagonistic within the amygdala, and illustrate the importance of resolving specific projections in the study of neural circuit function relevant to psychiatric disease (Deisseroth et al., 2011, p.
 362).